FMCalisto/project-report-2-logo/README.md

 # Institute for Systems and Robotics (ISR-Lisboa)
 ## Project Report LaTeX Template

-Abstracted from a Major Project Report at [ISR](http://welcome.isr.tecnico.ulisboa.pt/), [IST](http://tecnico.ulisboa.pt/) - [Universidade de Lisboa](http://ulisboa.pt/) but can be modified easily to use for other reports also.
+Abstracted from a Project Report at [ISR](http://welcome.isr.tecnico.ulisboa.pt/), [IST](http://tecnico.ulisboa.pt/) - [Universidade de Lisboa](http://ulisboa.pt/) but can be modified easily to use for other reports also.

 ### Created by